abir1997/MovieMaster/README.md

 # Store Management system
 For this assignment I needed to write a console application in Java which implements a simulation for hiring items from a movie store called MovieMaster.
-The staff at MovieMaster will need to be able to maintain the details for rental items that are available for hire by MovieMaster customers.
+The staff will need to be able to maintain the details for rental items that are available for hire by customers.
 The staff needs to be able to do operations such as apply late fees,add new items,record purchases etc.

 ## What I learned
 OOP practices and strived for maximum data encapsulation.